rrishi0309/Mental-Health-AI-Companion/README.md

 This chatbot integrates **Cognitive Behavioral Therapy (CBT), mindfulness techniques, and social support theory** to provide personalized and encouraging responses.
 By leveraging **GPT-4o** and a structured mental health framework, it acts as a **compassionate first point of contact** for individuals who might need someone to talk to.

+Additionally, this chatbot utilizes **Retrieval-Augmented Generation (RAG)** techniques, allowing it to pull relevant information from trusted **mental health datasets**.
+It has been trained and fine-tuned using:
+- [Mental Health Conversational Data (Kaggle)](https://www.kaggle.com/datasets/elvis23/mental-health-conversational-data) – A dataset containing basic conversations, mental health FAQs, classical therapy dialogues, and general advice for individuals suffering from anxiety and depression.
+- [Mental Health Counseling Conversations (Hugging Face)](https://huggingface.co/datasets/Amod/mental_health_counseling_conversations) – A dataset comprising expert psychologist responses to mental health-related queries, helping the AI generate professional and empathetic responses.

+By leveraging these datasets, the AI can provide **context-aware, intent-driven interactions** that closely resemble real therapeutic conversations.

 ---

 ## 🌱 **Why Early Intervention Matters**